MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-OCA08-inference-2cat_CI-theory.md

 \vspace{1in}

-For this activity we will again use the Helmet Use and Head Injury data set.
-In Activity 9A we saw that there was evidence that helmet use is associated with a reduced risk of head injury.
-Today we will estimate the difference in proportion of head injuries for those who wore helmets and those who did not.

-In "Helmet Use and Risk of Head Injuries in Alpine Skiers and Snowboarders" by Sullheim et. al., [@sulheim2017], we can see the summary results from a random sample of 3562 skiers and snowboarders involved in accidents in the two-way table below.
+A study was reported in "Helmet Use and Risk of Head Injuries in Alpine Skiers and Snowboarders" by Sullheim et. al., [@sulheim2017], on the use of helmets and head injuries for skiers and snowboarders involved in accidents.
+The summary results from a random sample of 3562 skiers and snowboarders involved in accidents is shown in the two-way table below.

 |                | Helmet Use | No Helmet Use | Total |
 |:--------------:|:----------:|:-------------:|:-----:|